 - Manually drawing polygons on scaled maps with online tools and perhaps keeping notes of your data

-2. Production rates
+2. Landscape production rates

 Production rate is the time required to complete a certain task.
 Do you know exactly how long it takes an average crew member to perform each of your services over a certain area or linear measurement?

 Figuring this out will allow you to standardize your production rates by using factors.
 Factors are standardized numbers that can be multiplied by measurements to determine production rates for each of your services.
-This allows you to create consistent estimates across your company for each property you or your team member takes off.
+This allows you to create consistent landscaping estimates across your company for each property you or your team member takes off.

-Though there are standard industry production rates that can serve as benchmarks, the best way to determine your factors is to figure out how long your employees take to complete each task.
+Though there are standard industry landscape production rates that can serve as benchmarks, the best way to determine your factors is to figure out how long your employees take to complete each task.
 Develop a simple production rate chart for manual labor-related tasks like planting flowers or weeding beds.

 It’s imperative to know your equipment production rates as well.
 If standard industry production rates are not available, calculate the hourly rate by each type of equipment your crews will be using, including mowers, edgers, line trimmers, blowers, fertilizer spreaders, aerators, plows, snowblowers, and any other commonly used equipment.

-In addition to the direct costs that are associated with the materials, some of the additional factors that could affect your costs include availability, freight charges, especially if not local to the project, as well as local and state sales or use taxes.
+In addition to the direct costs associated with the materials, some of the additional factors that could affect your costs include availability, freight charges, especially if not local to the project, as well as local and state sales or use taxes.
 Consider the potential increase in material costs as well.

 Estimate your labor cost by finding the number of hours of work required and understanding the cumulative costs of the labor hours.
 To do this, multiply your factor(s) for each service by their respective feature measurements.